Shiro291/Indiesaas/app_sumarry.md

 - **Frontend:** On the user's dashboard and registration status pages, provide a button to "Download Invoice."

 **Bulk Messaging:**
 - **Backend:** Create a `Message` model and API endpoints for admins to create and send messages.
 The message creation form should include filters (e.g., by ticket type, payment status).
-When an admin sends a message, dispatch a background job that queries the filtered users and sends emails to all of them using **Resend**.
+When an admin sends a message, dispatch a background job that queries the filtered users and sends emails to all of them using **Nodemailer**.

 **Event Archiving:**
 - **Backend:** Add a `status` enum to the `Event` model with values `ACTIVE` and `ARCHIVED`.